mmichlin66/mmichlin66.github.io/mimbl/MimblGuide-Rendering-HTML.md

 A JSX expression is an HTML-like construct that is type-checked and parsed by the TypeScript compiler into a call to a JSX factory function.
 A JSX expression consists of a single "root" JSX element with arbitrary number of children.
 Children can be either JSX expressions or strings or any other JavaScript type.
 A JSX element has an opening tag in the form `<tag>` and a closing tag in the form `</tag>`.
 If a JSX element doesn't have children it can use only an opening tag in the form `<tag/>`

 A JSX element can have an arbitrary number of *attributes* in the form `<tag name=value>`.
-Attribute values can be of any type: strings, numbers, booleans, objects or even JSX expressions.
+Attribute values can be of any type: strings, numbers, Booleans, objects or even JSX expressions.
 Strings can be specified directly, while other types should be enclosed within curly braces.
 If only a name is specified for an attribute (as in `<tag attr/>`) the attribute's value is set to `true`.
 As opposed to regular HTML content, `false`, `null` and functions are treated as normal attribute value.
 Attributes with the `undefined` value, however, are ignored - it is the same as not specifying the attribute at all.

 JSX is perfectly suited to laying out HTML structure - here is an example: